davewhiteley/notes/interviews/README.md

 ---

-# Questions to ask as an interviewer
+# Questions to ask when interviewing a candidate

 ## Communication